 What is A Mud Run?

-Is it torture?
-The stats say differently.
-As it turns out, in 2011, about one million people registered to participate in obstacle racing events in the United States alone.
+In 2011 alone, a staggering one million people registered to participate in obstacle racing events in the United States.

 How To Train For A Mud Run